 There’s nothing worse than a “Dear Valued Customer,” email.
 It’s like, do you really care who I am?
 Or do you really think my name is Valued Customer?

 An easy way to improve customer service is by personalizing your customer interactions whenever possible.
 Start your emails with “Dear Mr. Smith,” or even “Hi Joe,” when it’s suitable.
 No one will be under the illusion that you actually know them, but it at least makes your customers feel like they’re a real person, not just a credit card number in your files.

 Encourage your contact center team to be more personable.
-I know, you’re already training them to be polite and empathetic.
+You’re already training them to be polite and empathetic.
 But remember to train them how to interact with the person on the other end of the line.
 Referring to customers as “sir” and ma’am” is respectful, but it’s also very formal and dispassionate.

 Personalize wherever it’s appropriate, from phone conversations, to emails, to upsell recommendations.

 If you have a problem, you fix it.
 That’s pretty much the natural order of things.
 But in your business, particularly if you’re looking at how to improve customer service, fixing problems isn’t enough.

 A reactive approach to customer service issues can wreak havoc on your brand’s image.
 Instead, keep an eye on the one-offs like those little issues or complaints that might not mean much at the time.
 Inevitably, those minor irritants will turn into major problems down the road.
 Remember we talked about fostering a good relationship with your employees?
 This is a perfect way to make use of that relationship.
 Chat with them regularly.
 Discuss the trends they’re seeing with customer requests and complaints.
 Use this information to identify issues early on and fix them.